-Productivity, communication and collaboration are the focus of SharePoint and OneDrive—two cloud storage services offered by Microsoft’s Office 365 suite.
-SharePoint and OneDrive have some common features that may make it difficult for businesses to determine which service is right for them.
-However, while the services are similar in many ways, they are not the same and are intended for different uses.
+Productivity, communication, and collaboration focus on storage services offered by Microsoft’s SharePoint, and OneDrive has some standard features that may make it difficult for businesses to determine which service is right for them.
+However, while the benefits are similar in many ways, they are not the same and are intended for different uses.

 What is SharePoint?